anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 # Automated Turk: Enhancing Autonomous Vehicles.

 ## Why I have selected this problem?
-Statistically, each year up to 1.2 million deaths that occur due to car accidents across the globe were caused by human errors.
+Statistically, each year up to 1.2 million deaths occur due to car accidents across the globe are caused by human errors.
 Autonomous vehicle technology could drastically avoid these accidents.
-The self-driving car companies constantly trying to make their autonomous vehicles more robust by capturing the wide distribution of all possible driving scenarios but they failed to achieve at this point due to past recurring crashes.
+Self-driving car companies are constantly trying to make their autonomous vehicles more robust by capturing a wide distribution of all possible driving scenarios but have failed to achieve at this point due to past recurring crashes.
 These autonomous systems actually learn from driving videos and the problem with currently available video datasets are
   1. Not annotated.
   2. Most of them aren't high-resolution videos which is again an impediment for object detection.